 I’m sorry, but, no. We have been given no reason to believe that paganism holds any place in Ms. Rowling’s vision of the Potterverse.
 And we have even less reason to think so after DHs.

 Not that this limits any fanfic author from including it in their own AU.
-But this article is old enough to have been written back when the fandom was more interested in unraveling the probable intentions of JK Rowling, and analysing what she had given us to reason from.
+But this article is old enough to have been written back when the fandom was more interested in unraveling the probable intentions of JK Rowling, and analyzing what she had given us to reason from.

 For that matter, the fact that religion remained strictly, and consistently, unmentionable within the parameters of the story, suggests far more strongly to me that Ms Rowling considers the subject of religion to be outside the realm of satire, or the sort of criticism to which she has subjected nearly all other social constructions (government, education, the press, etc.) over the course of the series, than otherwise.